Manage Multiple Indices

 Whenever you make settings changes, Algolia’s dashboard will prompt you to review them before saving and gives you the option to Copy these settings to other indices and/or replicas.

 Whenever you copy settings changes to indices, you replace the previous setting on the index.
 For example, if you change the ranking formula on the primary index to include a sort on an

 inventory attribute, and then choose to copy the updated

 ranking setting to all replicas, you overwrite any previously set sorts on other attributes on the replicas.

-When altering the ranking formula on indices with replicas, we recommend doing it on an a per index basis.
+When altering the ranking formula on indices with replicas, you are recommended to do it on a per index basis.

-customRanking is part of the ranking formula, it is its own separate setting as well.
-You can safely alter custom ranking and forward the change to your replicas without worrying about overwriting the entire ranking formula.
+customRanking is part of the ranking formula, it’s a setting as well.
+You can alter the custom ranking and forward the change to your replicas without worrying about overwriting the entire ranking formula.